department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/mobile-experience/conversation-guide-v2.md

 **Send link to prototype in chat window to participant**

-- Before we get started with testing the prototype, we need to get your device setup for screensharing.
+- Before we get started with testing the prototype, we need to get your device setup for sharing your screen.

 _For iPhone:_